Creepy, crawly love: Colorado's annual tarantula 'migration' has begun

 One of the best places to go to see the tarantulas is the Comanche National Grassland near La Junta and Springfield.
 The scrubby grassland, which is at a lower altitude compared to the Front Range, contains more than 400,000 acres for recreating, said Michelle Stevens, recreation program manager for the grassland.

-She said drivers often see tarantulas crossing the road because they're easy to pick out on the pavement.
-She recommends driving on Highway 350 between La Junta and Trinidad or Highway 109 between La Junta and the town of Kim to see them.
-It's also not a bad idea to stop in a local restaurant and ask residents where they've seen them, she said.
+She said drivers often see tarantulas crossing the road because they’re easy to pick out on the pavement.
+She recommends driving on Highway 350 between La Junta and Trinidad, or Highway 109 between La Junta and the town of Kim to see them.
+But you can also stop in a local restaurant and ask residents where they’ve seen them, she said.

-Cushing said that any given evening would likely produce a dozen or so tarantulas in an undisturbed area.
+Cushing said on any given evening, you’re likely to see a dozen or so tarantulas if you’re in an undisturbed area.

 Be prepared to head out around sunset and stay late into the evening.